Joni Telarico » Joni Telarico

 • We will be using this link to CLEVER this year on our computers.
 Students may use it at home, too!
 CLEVER

 This week is STEM for our class!
-Rotation Day is No School!
+Rotation Day is Spanish!

 Homework: